xDropEm/Quote_Generator/README.md

 # QUOTE GENERATOR
-### In this project we have made a random quote generator where we are going to use async/await and added twitter button to add your quote to twitter.
+### In this project we have made a random quote generator where we are going to use async / await and added twitter button to add your quote to twitter.
 ## Api links
 ### For quotes
 https://type.fit/api/quotes